 Assign administrator and non-administrator roles to users with Azure Active Directory

-Sign in to the Azure portal using a Global administrator account for the directory.
+Go to the Azure portal and sign in using a Global administrator account for the directory.

 On the Alain Charon - Profile page, select Assigned roles.

-The Alain Charon - Directory role page appears.
+The Alain Charon - Administrative roles page appears.

-Select Add assignment, select the role to assign to Alain (for example, Application administrator), and then choose Select.
+Select Add assignments, select the role to assign to Alain (for example, Application administrator), and then choose Select.

-The Application administrator role is assigned to Alain Charon and it appears on the Alain Charon - Directory role page.
+The Application administrator role is assigned to Alain Charon and it appears on the Alain Charon - Administrative roles page.

 Remove a role assignment

-If you need to remove the role assignment from a user, you can also do that from the Alain Charon - Directory role page.
+If you need to remove the role assignment from a user, you can also do that from the Alain Charon - Administrative roles page.

 To remove a role assignment from a user